Housing Problems

 Am I responsible for my roommate's portion of rent?

-If your lease makes you jointly liable, the landlord can hold you responsible for the entire rent amount if your roommate doesn't pay their share.
+If your lease makes you and your roommate jointly and severally liable — which most co-tenancy leases do — the landlord can hold you legally responsible for the entire rent amount if your roommate fails to pay their share.
+Your remedy is typically to pursue your roommate in small claims court for reimbursement (contribution) of their share, rather than to refuse to pay the landlord.

 Get Personalized Guidance